ppy/osu-wiki/news/2025/2025-11-29-osu-world-cup-2025-quarterfinals-recap.md

 The story of Saturday was the #26 seed Taiwan and the ascension of ::{ flag=TW }:: ::GAO HAO::{ user=8964050 }.
 An unheralded player to many coming into this World Cup, he would make himself into a household name over the course of Taiwan's shocking upset of #12 seed Romania in the losers' bracket round 2.

-The match began inauspiciously with the teams trading picks for the first four maps before Romania stole a break point on Taiwan's 3rd pick of [HR1](https://osu.ppy.sh/beatmapsets/2465285#osu/5396555), led by ::{ flag=RO }:: ::origin\1::{ user=15095811 } and his 608,503 score.
+The match began inauspiciously with the teams trading picks for the first four maps before Romania stole a break point on Taiwan's 3rd pick of [HR1](https://osu.ppy.sh/beatmapsets/2465285#osu/5396555), led by ::{ flag=RO }:: ::origin_::{ user=15095811 } and his 608,503 score.
 Romania consolidated the break point by dominating [FM2](https://osu.ppy.sh/beatmapsets/2465435#osu/5396931) next for a 4–2 lead, after which the teams traded points with Romania taking match point advantage at 5–3.

 At this point, it was do or die time for Taiwan, whose tournament lives were on the line heading into their final pick of DT1.
 On the iconic [Remote Control](https://osu.ppy.sh/beatmapsets/351630#osu/774965), they put together a strong overall team performance led by ::{ flag=TW }:: ::Flyer::{ user=9767342 } putting up a 906,008 score to win the map and force Romania into their own final selection.